Brief History of Liposuction

 The first liposuction procedure was performed by a French physician in the 1920’s who, working with a thin metal tube attached to a suction device, believed it could be used to remove fat.
 It worked, but it was imprecise and bloody.
 The technique has been refined since then with improved anesthesia, less blood loss, and the use of tumescent fluid (salt water and some medicine injected into the fat before removal) to allow greater volumes of fat removal (1982).
 This was the beginning of the liposuction era.

-Liposuction quickly became the most popular cosmetic procedure performed by plastic surgeons.
+Liposuction quickly became the most popular plastic surgery procedure performed by cosmetic surgeons.
 Surgeons experimented with greater and greater amounts of fat removal, trying to establish how much fat could be safely removed.
 In the best of hands, the procedure proved reliable, consistent and safe with high patient satisfaction.

 Unfortunately, there were several reported cases of complications resulting after liposuction that made it clear that the procedure is associated with real risk.
 The procedure found its way into the hands of unqualified practitioners who, with the inadequate use of anesthesia, performed liposuction in unsafe environments.
 Interest in the procedure remained high, but concern about anesthesia and the qualifications of the practitioners created fear among those considering liposuction.